Percy Hoskins

 Percy Kellick Hoskins (28 December 1904 – 5 February 1989) was the chief crime reporter for the British newspaper the Daily Express in the 1950s.
-He also provided stories for radio and television crime shows, such as Whitehall 1212.
+He also provided stories for radio and television crime shows, such as Whitehall 1212, and Secrets of Scotland Yard.

 Hoskins earned a mixture of notoriety and admiration within his profession due to the stance he took regarding suspected serial killer Dr John Bodkin Adams.
 Hoskins was the only reporter with a national paper to support Adams when arrested in 1956, while the rest of the press unanimously assumed Adams's guilt.
 Hoskins's stance was seen by his peers as career suicide, but, in the end, Adams was acquitted.
 Lord Beaverbrook, the paper's proprietor, phoned Hoskins after the verdict and told him, "Two people were acquitted today", meaning that Hoskins would keep his job and his reputation.
 This quote later became the title of a book Hoskins wrote about the case.
 During the trial, Hoskins befriended Adams, and when Adams died in 1983, he bequeathed Hoskins £1,000.
 Hoskins gave the money to charity.